christ-church-grammar-school/major-project-css/README.md

-brave lance was a mistake, gang gang
+master axe was a mistake, gang gang

-so are civilians

-civilians are a mistake
+ive changed my mind civilians are okay